 If you have any questions, either before you begin, or as you go, feel free to contact me by email.

 I. Introductory Seminar

-The structure of the course is presented.
-Participants will be told how we approach the relationship between “knowing” and writing, what a paragraph is, how to become better at composing them, and how to arrange them into full research papers.
-The importance of having a number of deliberate, formal writing experiences before the masterclass will be emphasized.
+In this seminar, I present the basic idea of WPR and the structure of the course.
+We talk about how we can approach the relationship between knowing and writing, what paragraphs are, how to become better at composing them, and how to arrange them into full research papers.
+I emphasize the importance of having a number of deliberate, formal writing experiences before the masterclass.

-For next time: 9 hours of writing.
-Using the “standard” outline, participants will write 18 paragraphs, covering all of the sections of a research paper.
+For next time (in preparation for the master class): 9 hours of writing.
+Using the “standard” outline.
+Write 18 paragraphs, covering all of the sections of a research paper — the three paragraphs of the introduction, two for background, two for methods, two for theory, six for analysis, two for discussion, and one for the conclusion.
 This will constitute a short draft.

 III.
 Capstone Seminar

 The experience of the preceding weeks is discussed.
 Participants will ideally have had 40 highly structured, very explicit experiences of writing, and there will be much to talk about on their basis alone.
 The seminar also offers a model of time management particularly suited to scholars and some tools for implementing and maintaining the process going forward.